 We’ve collected your stories, photos and videos about what schools and communities did for Attendance Awareness Month 2018.
 Submit your stories and photos through Share Your Story!
-Your activity will receive a pin on the Share Your Story Map.
-It also may be featured here, in an AAM newsletter or on our Twitter and Facebook pages.
+Your activity may be featured here, in an AAC newsletter, on our Twitter (@attendanceworks) or AAC Facebook pages.

 Brookside Elementary in Willits, California is bringing the community’s attention to attendance through a monthly contest.
 Students with perfect attendance can win a gift certificate from a local business or restaurant, their name is listed in the school newspaper, and an article with a picture of the student is placed in the town paper.
 Brookside Principal Kathleen Crossman says that the publicity from the contest is great advertising for both Willits’s businesses and the school’s attendance campaign.

 The Colorado Department of Education is generating awareness of chronic absence issues through social media.
 The Office of Dropout Prevention and Student Re-engagement has created website pages to share information and interviews about attendance in order to support Colorado school districts and their communities to tell their attendance stories.
 The webpages includes links to a variety of state data and resources and Attendance Works’ resources.